Conference: Urban Jewish Heritage: Presence and Absence

 Deadline for abstracts: May 1, 2018

-In the European Year of Cultural Heritage ICAHM is happy to announce that the 2018 ICAHM Annual Meeting, will take place in the spectacular Medieval castle of Montalbano Elicona (province of Messina, Sicily, Italy), in cooperation with the Municipality of Montalbano Elicona and under the patronage of ICOMOS Italy.
+In the European Year of Cultural Heritage ICAHM is happy to announce that the 2018 ICAHM Annual Meeting, will take place in the spectacular Medieval castle of Montalbano Elicona (province of Messina, Sicily, Italy), in cooperation with the Municipality of Montalbano Elicona and under the patronage of UNESCO and ICOMOS Italy.

 Conference: V Conferences of Fortifications Association of Friends Castle of Montjuïc and International Congress of ICOFORT